scoulomb/home-assistant/appendices/file-sharing/data_summary.md

 6oct23

-- Current sync : scoulomb-data (see details in [sync NAS to HDD/Cloud](./sync-nas-to-hdd-cloud.md))
+- [**] Current sync : scoulomb-data (see details in [sync NAS to HDD/Cloud](./sync-nas-to-hdd-cloud.md)) (last sync 2 apr complete, could automate on rasp but better manaul to check)
-  - NAS to Pcloud via rClone
+  - NAS to Pcloud via rClone (pcloud/scoulomb-data)
   - NAS to LaCie Orange via HBS

-- Iphone photo to iCloud
+- Iphone photo to iCloud (suspended and deleted from cloud as capa max reached in Settings > Profile > ICloud ) and will not pay extra storage to Apple
-- Iphone to scoulomd-data via [QFilePro](./qnap-file-sharing.md)
+- Iphone photo to scoulomb-data/iPhone-pic-sync (and not in scoulomb-data/Multimedia/Pictures/...) via [QFilePro](./qnap-file-sharing.md) --> Then [**] Current-sync
+- IPhone photo to pcloud/automatic upload folder (setup via pcloud setting > Upload settings): **this backup folder can be deleted if all fine as we have a copy in scoulomb-data/iPhone-pic-sync**

+- QobuzDonwloads -> new 2024 HDD

 - We also have
   - git repo
   - manning book
   - onedrive 1a
-  - quobuzz (backup, except no zip for london)
+  - qobuz paid download (backup, except no zip for london) in scoulomb-data/multimedia/music

 - misc
   - Whatsapp sync to iCloud OK